 I am a computational linguist - a cognitive scientist who studies language and knowledge using computational methods.
 More specifically, I would describe myself as as data-driven formal semanticist: I use evidence from corpora, psychology and the neural sciences, analyzed using statistical and machine learning methods, to test hypothesis formulated in mathematically precise ways, and / or to develop new such theories.
 For instance, my work on anaphora (also called coreference in NLP)--e.g., on ambiguous anaphora expressions, on salience, on bridging reference, and on reference to abstract objects--has been driven by the analysis of corpora (which, in most cases, we created) and of disagreements in corpus annotation--most recently, using Games-With-A-Purpose (GWAPs) such as Phrase Detectives to collect such data.
 My work on the organization and acquisition of conceptual knowledge has involved using machine learning techniques to acquire evidence about commonsense from corpora and brain data.
 I am also heavily involved in the application of NLP methods to real-world problems--areas of particular interest include deception detection and Arabic NLP.

 I am a full professor in Computational Linguistics at the School of Electronic Engineering and Computer Science, Queen Mary University of London, and a member of the University's Cognitive Science and Games and AI research groups.
-I am also a Fellow of the Turing Institute, a supervisor in the IGGI Doctoral training centre in Intelligent Games and Game Intelligence and the forthcoming PhD programme in Health Data Science funded by the Wellcome Trust, and a PI in the Human Rights, Big Data and Technology Project.
+I am also a Fellow of the Turing Institute, a supervisor in the IGGI Doctoral training centre in Intelligent Games and Game Intelligence and the Wellcome Trust's PhD programme in Health Data in Practice.
+Until recently I was also a PI in the Human Rights, Big Data and Technology Project.
 My official QMUL page is here; I also have profiles on Google Scholar and on Research Gate.

 My main current project is the DALI project funded by the European Research Council (ERC) and investigating Disagreements in Anaphora and Language Interpretation.
 In this project we use games-with-a-purpose such as Phrase Detectives, Tile Attack and Wormingo to collect large datasets of judgments about anaphoric judgments, which we then use to study anaphora and develop models of anaphora resolution.
 Please visit the project's page for publications and updates, or follow our YouTube Channel on Games and NLP.
 Through DALI, we are also collaborating in the effort of building the LingoBoingo portal of games-with-a-purpose for creating linguistic resources.